t-karasova/grs-samples-python/search/tutorials/retail_api_boosting_python_v2.md

     Now you can see the bucket is created in the [Cloud Storage](https://console.cloud.google.com/storage/browser), and the files are uploaded.

-1. The name of the created GRS bucket is printed in the Terminal.
+1. The name of the created Retail Search bucket is printed in the Terminal.
 Copy the name and set it as the environment variable `BUCKET_NAME`:

     ```bash
     export BUCKET_NAME=<YOUR_BUCKET_NAME>